Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Non-intersecting line ensembles and their integrable and probabilistic analysis

 An integrable technique is central to the analysis of such systems.
 The Karlin-McGregor formula, or, in different guises, the Lindstr{\"o}m-Gessel-Viennot formula and the method of free fermions in physics, expresses joint distributions of such systems as determinants whose entries are transition probabilities for the underlying Markov processes.
-In applications, such as the study of growth processes at advanced time, asymptotic analysis may be applied to these determinantal formulae, with exact expressions emerging for certain universal scaling limits; convergence to the limit is in the sense of finite dimensional distributions.
-An important example is the polymer weight in Poissonian last passage percolation (LPP) from the origin to a point on the anti-diagonal through $(t,t)$; scaling distance to $(t,t)$ on this line by a factor of order $t^{-2/3}$, and the centred polymer weight by $t^{-1/3}$, the origin-to-point polymer weight converges in finite dimensional distributions as the point varies on the line to a stochastic process which, after the addition of a parabola, is known as the Airy, or sometimes the Airy$_2$, process.
-This behaviour was identified by~\cite{PrahoferSpohn} and~\cite{BDJ1999} who proved limit theorems for the polymer weight finite dimensional distributions in terms of Fredholm determinants involving the extended Airy$_2$ kernel.
-In fact, exactly solvable techniques have been used by Johansson~\cite{Johansson2003} to derive a functional central limit theorem (for LPP with geometric random variables) and prove the existence of a continuous version of the Airy$_2$ process.
+For example, asymptotic analysis may be applied to these determinantal formulas, with exact expressions emerging for certain universal scaling limits; convergence to the limit is in the sense of finite dimensional distributions.
+This was the basis of the derivation of the limiting Airy$_2$ process from Poissonian LPP found by ~\cite{PrahoferSpohn} and~\cite{BDJ1999}.
+And indeed, such analysis may be performed not only for the polymer weight profile, which is the lowest indexed ensemble curve, but for the entire ensemble.
+In~\cite{PrahoferSpohn}, the high-$n$ finite distributional convergence of the Poissonian counterpart to the ensemble that we have labelled $\mc{L}_{n+1}$ was proved; the limit is a consistent family of finite dimensional distributions known as the multi-line Airy process (after the addition of a parabola).

-The Robinson-Schensted-Knuth (RSK) correspondence naturally embeds the origin-to-point polymer weight function in Poissonian LPP as the top curve in a random system of mutually avoiding continuous time simple random walks.
-It is natural to seek to understand the collective behaviour of this random system of curves under the late time limit and the $(t^{2/3},t^{1/3})$-scaling.
-This problem was also addressed in~\cite{PrahoferSpohn}, who found, after the addition of a parabola, a limiting consistent family of finite dimensional distributions known as the multi-line Airy process.

-A continuous time analogue of Poissonian LPP is Brownian last passage percolation, which we will shortly review.
-Here, RSK makes contact not with collections of non-intersecting random walks but rather with systems of {\em mutually avoiding Brownian bridges}.